breelowdermilk/bree-lowdermilk-site/PARALLEL_DEVELOPMENT.md

 ## 🚀 Overview

 The `.claude.json` configuration enables both AI assistants to work simultaneously on different parts of the website without conflicts, using separate Git branches and file ownership rules.
+Assistants must confirm the active branch with the user before making changes and should prefer Git worktrees for parallel tasks (see `docs/WORKTREES.md`).

 ## 🛤️ Development Lanes